 The idea behind the low-acid regimen often referred to as an “alkaline diet” is that eating more fruits and vegetables can balance the body’s pH, mitigating issues including heartburn and acid reflux (among others).
 Now, let’s teleport back to high school chemistry class for a second: pH is the measure of how acidic or basic a solution is.
 A pH of 1.0 is highly acidic, while a pH of 14.0 is very basic, and 7.0 is neutral.
-Our blood usually maintains a pH of between 7.38 and 7.42, while the pH of stomach acid can be as low as 1.35 .
-When these numbers get out of whack, it can spell trouble for our bodies.
+Our blood usually maintains a pH of between 7.38 and 7.42, while the pH of stomach acid can be as low as 1.35

 So what foods are allowed?
 It’s complicated.
 Most vegetables are a-okay, as are most fruits and soy products, and some nuts (including cashews and almonds), grains (including quinoa and whole-grain rice), oils (including , and legumes (including lentils and green beans).
 Meat, fish, poultry, dairy, processed foods (including white sugar and white flour), and caffiene are no-nos.
 The tricky part is that there are many foods that fall somewhere in the middle: Dairy products can range in PRAL score from around one, all the way up to over 30.
 Even vegetables—which are largely considered a healthy part of the alkaline diet—range from -14 (good!) to 0 (not as good!).
 (Fruits are in the same boat.)

 A key point to remember is that just because a certain product is in itself very acidic doesn’t mean it is acid-forming.
 Lemons are a great example.
 These sour citrus fruits are themselves pretty acidic with a pH of 2.0.
 However, a lemon’s PRAL score (per the study mentioned above) is -2.5, meaning it is alkaline when digested within the body.